headblockhead/SQIREL/README.md

-# SQUIRREL - Simplified QMK as a library
+# SQUIRREL - Simplified, runtime-configurable QMK as a library
-<sup>or: Simple QMK Uniquely Inspired *Really* Runtime Editable Library</sup>
+<sup>or: Simplified QMK Uniquely Immaculate (and) Readable Runtime Editable Library</sup>

 🚧 This project is currently **under construction**, so do not expect a usable result yet! 🚧